charliemikels/figura-piano/README.md

 to quickly control the nearest piano, without checking all the pianos or all of the nearby blocks for a valid piano.

-Note that this function simply loops through all the known pianos and compares their reletive distances.
-This can be an expensive opperation in worlds with lots of pianos.
+Note that this function simply loops through all the known pianos and compares their relative distances.
+This can be an expensive operation in worlds with lots of pianos.
 Furthermore, pianos only become "known" once they've been seen/rendered by the viewer.
-There may be cases where you are physicaly near a piano that isn't returned by `getNearestPianoID()`.
+There may be cases where you are physically near a piano that isn't returned by `getNearestPianoID()`.
 EG: The piano is behind a wall.

 </details>